 Graduates of the programme qualify with a Master of Professional Accounting qualification, and depending on their entry route, are awarded either the Graduate Diploma of Accounting or Graduate Diploma in Commerce to accompany their Master certification.

-CSU degrees are designed in collaboration with academic and industry professionals to ensure students are prepared to embark into their chosen careers.
+Charles Sturt University degrees are designed in collaboration with academic and industry professionals to ensure students are prepared to embark into their chosen careers.
 In recent years graduates have experienced a high employment rate of 84 percent – 18 percent higher than the national average – according to the Quality Indicators for Learning and Teaching website (QILT).
-Not only this, but CSU graduates are also higher earners, with an average starting salary of AUD$65,100 compared to the national average of AUD$52,800.
+Not only this, but Charles Sturt University graduates are also higher earners, with an average starting salary of AUD$65,100 compared to the national average of AUD$52,800.

-Career development is an important aspect of all student lives at CSU, a fact that’s evident through its graduate employability statistics.
-‘Work Ready’ workshops are run onsite at the CSU Study Centres.
+Career development is an important aspect of all student lives at Charles Sturt University, a fact that’s evident through its graduate employability statistics.
+‘Work Ready’ workshops are run onsite at the Charles Sturt University Study Centres.
 These sessions offer helpful advice and skills training from resumé writing, step-by-step preparation for job interviews, latest industry developments and employer presentations.

 Teachers in the Accounting Department are committed to helping students find employment once their studies have been completed.
 Graduates of the Master of Professional Accounting leave with an impressive range of opportunities before them across a number of industries, including commerce, finance, government and semi-government sectors.

-Whether students choose to study in Sydney, Brisbane or Melbourne, all three of the CSU Study Centre locations offer great weather, stunning scenery and vibrant cultures to explore.
+Whether students choose to study in Sydney, Brisbane or Melbourne, all three of the Charles Sturt University Study Centre locations offer great weather, stunning scenery and vibrant cultures to explore.
 From modern cities to beautiful beaches and the outback, choosing to study in Australia offers endless opportunities for adventure and a world class education.